 Military and Overseas Absentee Voting

-- Apply by email, mail or fax with the automated Minnesota Military and Overseas Voter Service
+- Apply by email, mail or fax through the Minnesota Military and Overseas Voter Service.

-- For your voted ballot to count, it must arrive back at your county election office no later than Election Day.
-You must return your ballot by mail or package delivery, even if election officials emailed the ballot to you.
+You must send your ballot back by mail or package delivery, even if election officials emailed the blank ballot to you.
+Your ballot won’t count if it’s received after Election Day.

 Frequently Asked Questions

 Learn more about deadlines, when to return your ballot and other frequently asked questions .

 Check the status of your absentee ballot — learn when your ballot was sent and if it was received and accepted.

 Contact your county election office.